BlockApex/Elektrik-V2-Contracts/docs/OrderParameters.md

 11. `isPartiallyFillable`: Users can choose whether the order can be partially filled or must be executed in full.

-12. `extraData`: The use case for this field is yet to be determined.
+12. `extraData`: Any data useful for off-chain calculation when an order is filled

 13. `predicates`: Makers can specify any number of arbitrary static calls, which determine whether an order can be executed.
 This feature can be utilized for various purposes, including stop loss or take profit orders.